bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 ### References

 **Note:** Please ignore the specific technologies references here.
-My point was to simply list a few good reference books as a baseline for all of you, not to promote any particular languages.[^4]
+My point was to simply list a few good reference books as a baseline for all of you, not to promote any particular languages.[^4] Still, I do believe that's it valuable for everyone to gain some insight into the languages that shaped our industry (e.g. Lisp, C, Smalltalk), even if you're never going to use them directly.
+Understanding the history and the circumstances that lead to some modern development is certainly going to make you a better programmer.

 * [The C Programming Language](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628)
 * [Programming Ruby](https://pragprog.com/book/ruby4/programming-ruby-1-9-2-0)